alexapostolu/night/README.md

 **Features:**

 - variables
  - char
  - bool
  - int
 - expressions
  - arithmetic
  - boolean logic
 - variable stuff
  - reassgin variables
  - be able to add on a value
 - print
  - print chars, bools, and ints
  - print variables

 Have to do all that in a week from scratch.
-Hopefully I can get at leats half done.
+Hopefully I can get at least half done.